metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_override_policy_v1alpha1_manifest.md

 Optional:

-- `label_selector` (Attributes) A label query over a set of resources.If name is not empty, labelSelector will be ignored. (see [below for nested schema](#nestedatt--spec--resource_selectors--label_selector))
+- `label_selector` (Attributes) A label query over a set of resources.
+If name is not empty, labelSelector will be ignored. (see [below for nested schema](#nestedatt--spec--resource_selectors--label_selector))
-- `name` (String) Name of the target resource.Default is empty, which means selecting all resources.
+- `name` (String) Name of the target resource.
+Default is empty, which means selecting all resources.
-- `namespace` (String) Namespace of the target resource.Default is empty, which means inherit from the parent object scope.
+- `namespace` (String) Namespace of the target resource.
+Default is empty, which means inherit from the parent object scope.

 <a id="nestedatt--spec--resource_selectors--label_selector"></a>
 ### Nested Schema for `spec.resource_selectors.label_selector`